senzing-garage/entity-search-web-app/README.md

 * ExpressJS web server(for production deployment)
 * Open detail view in new tab

-It's not mean to be followed along by a developer.
+It's not meant to be followed along by a developer.
 Rather it serves as both an example of what a more full-featured implementation looks like, as well as a ready to build and deploy docker container.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.